Autism Affirming Care

 You are in the right place.
 Read on to see how I can be of support.

-I always start out by telling people that I myself am not autistic.
-I try to make this clear because I know that second-hand learning can never replace lived-experience.
+I am extremely passionate about providing affirming care for my autistic clients.
 Somehow, be it by word-of-mouth, chance, or something else, you have found yourself on this page of my website.
 On this page, I will share about myself and my approach to autism affirming care so you can evaluate if I can be a good fit for you.

 My Approach to Autism Affirming Care

+I continuously educate myself and recognize the ways in which society has and continues to disenfranchise and disables autistic and other neurodivergent individuals.
 I currently attend a monthly Neurodiversity Affirming Consultation Group so I can continue to update my practices and knowledge on how I support my autistic clients.

 • Social Model of Disability